Alfredo Escalera vs. Alexis Argüello: Aftermath

 Escalera was immediately hospitalized for his injuries after the bout.

 Escalera and Arguello had a rematch in Rimini, Italy on February 2, 1979.
 Arguello prevailed by a 13th round knockout, finishing Escalera with a left hook.

 Escalera became a wrestler before returning to boxing, and had a strong comeback as a Lightweight, beating men like Maurice Watkins and Gene Hatcher before suffering a detached retina and retiring from boxing for good in 1983.
 He currently lives comfortably in Puerto Rico off the money he made as a fighter, and, despite losing his sight for some time due to his retinal problems, he was able to recover it after a successful eye surgery.

 Alexis Argüello won the WBC Lightweight title in 1981 by defeating Jim Watt in London, England, becoming only the sixth boxer in history, and the second Hispanic one, to hold world titles in three different divisions.
 On November 12, 1982, he challenged Aaron Pryor for the WBA world Jr. Welterweight title.
 Trying to make boxing history by becoming boxing's first four division world champion, Arguello was stopped in round fourteen of that fight.
 A rematch was held, in September 1983, and Pryor again prevailed, by a tenth-round knockout.
 Arguello then joined the Contra movement in Nicaragua and was involved in civil war for a few months.
 He attempted boxing comebacks twice, his last fight being held in 1995.
 He faced drug problems, which were widely publicized by the press.

+After their fights, Arguello and Escalera became good friends.

 Arguello became vice-mayor of the city of Managua and expressed interest in running for President of Nicaragua.
 He was kidnapped at one point during his tenure as vice-mayor, but he was rescued alive.
 Arguello later became mayor of Managua.

 In 2009, Arguello was found dead, having apparently committed suicide.